nilsdenter/text_based_link_prediction/README.md

 # Forecasting future bigrams and promising patents: Introducing text-based link prediction

-This project contains the data and code used in the paper titled "Forecasting future bigrams and promising patents:
-Introducing text-based link prediction".
+This project contains the data and code used in the paper: Denter, Nils M.; Aaldering, Lukas Jan; Caferoglu, Huseyin (2022): Forecasting future bigrams and promising patents: Introducing text-based link prediction.
+In Foresight ahead-of-print (ahead-of-print).
+DOI: 10.1108/FS-03-2021-0078.

 To reproduce our results, first, you need to download all files in the data folder.